luna/luna-rfcs/text/0000-runtime-design.md

 - This has some complex interactions around data transfer and an object model, however.

+#### Static Analysis and Graph Compilation

+- To increase the 'warm up' speed of a JIT, it is possible that static tracing through the Luna graph can be used to augment dynamic JIT tracing.
+- Such static tracing would give _some_ idea of what code paths to optimise in absence of dynamic tracing information, potentially reducing JIT warm-up.

 ## Parallelism
 As part of its usage in Luna Studio, Luna wants to offer the ability for automatic parallelism of certain function calls.
 Furthermore, its use as a